SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 such speeds aren’t necessarily valuable.
 To optimise cost and performance, choose RAM that at minimum runs about as fast as the CPU’s on-die cache but not faster than the CPU’s maximum turboboost frequency.

-At the time of writing, I chose two sets of 64GB (2x32GB) Corsair Vengeance DDR5 SD-RAM with a maximum frequency of 5, 600Mhz.
+At the time of writing in 2023, I chose two sets of 64GB (2x32GB) Corsair Vengeance DDR5 SD-RAM with a maximum frequency of 5,600Mhz.
 I chose that speed because that is the maximum turboboost frequency for my CPU and because my motherboard and chipset support it.

 > Please note that while 128GB is the maximum that my selected motherboard supports, it is the minimum spec for
 > meaningful AI/ML work.